 In 1962 Jim McKelvey and his wife Edith built the third cottage on the property: Homewood.
 They, and their boys, Jim (Jr.)and Bob, have been back every summer (Edith died in the winter of 1989).
 In 1992 Jim (Sr.) married Judy Hood Forgotson, and she and Jim have been at Star Lake every summer since.

-Charles Forbes, son of Jame Forbes, and the third Forbes generation at Star Lake has been back most summers since his first visit in 1941.
+Charles Forbes, son of James Forbes, and the third Forbes generation at Star Lake has been back most summers since his first visit in 1941.
 He married Marilyn Martin in 1966, and had sons Craig (1970) and Jay (1972).
 The family has been back every summer.
 Following Harriet Aldous' death in 1980, the family has occupied Lowwod Cottage.
-Craig married Gretchen Stukey in 1993, and had a son, Cory, in Octobner 2000.
-Cory is the fifth generation of Forbes at Star Lake.
-Jay married Sarah Eastman in 2000.
-All of the children and their wives have come to Star Lake regularly.
+Craig married Gretchen Stukey in 1993, and they had sons, Cory, in October 2000, and Ryan in May 2005.
+Jay married Sarah Eastman in 2000, and they had two children, Jeremy in 2004 and Rachel in 2007.
+The four children are the fifth generation of Forbes at Star Lake.
+Craig, Jay, and their wives and children come to Star Lake regularly.
 Jay was the youngest Forbes to come to Star--at 6 1/2 weeks, in August, 1972.

 Many, many details can be added to this brief overview--and someday I hope to add them.
 Joe Aldous made the first attempt at a family history of Star Lake, in a 1950 manuscript addressed to his nephew, Charles Forbes.
 Titled "Ancestral Summers," it is the source of the Joe Aldous quotations above.Charles P. ForbesAugust 9, 2004Revised: August 4, 2019